arista-eosplus/ztpserver/docs/cookbook/ztpsVMonEOS/l3wom.rst

 EOS does not come with dhcpd preinstalled, there a DHCP-Server RPM needs to be downloaded, installed and started.
 Dowdload the RPM from `here <https://docs.google.com/a/arista.com/document/d/1fmhvousmZYr8Sidiv9rBf_PZDT-65QX0um215s_9K0c/edit#>`_ and rename it to ``dhcpd.rpm``.
 The RPM needs to be moved to the ``/mnt/flash/.extension`` location, and a ``boot-extension`` file, with the RPM specified, needs to be present in ``/mnt/flash`` in order for the RPM to be installed persistently after a reboot.

-The ZTPSERVER VM needs to be restarted after the switch boots up.
+The ZTPServer VM needs to be restarted after the switch boots up.

-.. note:: The ZTPSERVER VM needs to have its default gateway pointed to the br0 interface IP address.
+.. note:: The ZTPServer VM needs to have its default gateway pointed to the br0 interface IP address.

 ..
 End of ztps.sh